adnbr/student-photo-id/readme.md

 Uses OpenCV 2 and Tesseract OCR to sort through a folder of photographs and automatically rename them using a name plate in the image.
 Print each person's nameplate onto red paper using OCR-B font.

+_Please note: This code is for internal use only, and cuurently isn't particularly robust or precise._

 Compiles on Ubuntu Linux, with Windows coming soon.

 ## OpenCV Processing Flow